931st Air Refueling Wing: Air Refueling

 In May 1977 the group became a Strategic Air Command (SAC) Boeing KC-135 Stratotanker air refueling unit, and activated at Grissom as part of the 452d Air Refueling Wing.
 The 931st was the third Air Force Reserve unit formed to provide air refueling support for SAC.

 On 1 October 1978, the "Flying Hoosiers" achieved operational status 72 days ahead of schedule.
 That was the shortest time period ever recorded for an air refueling unit from activation to combat readiness.
 In the ensuing years, the 931st established more records of achievement including the Carl Spaatz Memorial Trophy, the Rousher Memorial Trophy for two consecutive years, the Golden Tanker Trophy and the Air Force Outstanding Unit Award.
 The unit flew the KC-135 from 1978 until its inactivation in 1987.

 Reactivated in 1995 under Air Mobility Command at McConnell Air Force Base, Kansas.
 This activation brought with it the unique distinction of being the first associate tanker unit in the Air Force.
 The 931st began flying operations in May 1995, refueling the B-2 Spirit christened "Spirit of Kansas".
 With the activation, the 18th Air Refueling Squadron provided air operations for the group.

 The 18th was redesignated a "super squadron" on 1 October 1997, doubling its size to 32 flying crews.
 The 931st was awarded the Air Force Outstanding Unit Award for meritorious service from 1 November 1995 to 31 October 1997.
 The 931st also won the Kansas Award for Excellence on 21 October 1997, becoming the first military unit to win this quality award.
 And, in recognition of meritorious service, the 931st received its third Air Force Outstanding Unit Award, for its performance between 1 November 1997, and 31 October 1999.

 From April to July 1999, more than 70 members of the 931st were activated under a Presidential Selected Reserve Call-Up.
 In support of Operation Allied Force, members deployed to Morón Air Base, Spain and Naval Air Facility Souda Bay, Crete.
 In support of Operation Northern Watch, members deployed to Incirlik Air Base, Turkey.

 In March 2003, more than 100 members of the 931st were mobilized in support of Operation Iraqi Freedom.
 Most of the mobilized individuals were KC-135 aircrew members.

 During Operation Iraqi Freedom, the Unit's security forces deployed a team to Kirkuk Air Base, Iraq (Forward Operating Base Warrior).
 This was the first "boots on the ground" combat mission since the unit's stand-up.
 The security forces team was integrated with various active-duty units, which formed the 506th Expeditionary Security Forces Squadron.
 The squadron was tasked with providing base perimeter security, entry-control and exterior/interior mobile patrols.

+Members of the 931st have participated in a number of operations, including: